python-effect/effect/README.md

 *transparent data*, which we call the "intent" of an effect.
 By transparent, I specifically mean that it should be an inert data structure with public attributes describing everything necessary to perform the effect.
-In Haskell, typically you write an IO function, the only thing you can do with it is return it up to main to perform it.
+In Haskell, typically when you write an IO function, the only thing you can do with it is return it up to main to perform it.
 No way to inspect the operation.
 Representing effects as transparent data gives us two advantages: